YottaDB/YDBDoc/ProgGuide/triggers.rst

 To maintain the transactional integrity of triggers and to avoid branching control to an inappropriate destination, ZGOTO behaves as follows:

-* YottaDB/GT.M does not support ZGOTO 1:<entryref> arguments in MUPIP because they form an attempt to replace the MUPIP context.
+* YottaDB does not support ZGOTO 1:<entryref> arguments in MUPIP because they form an attempt to replace the MUPIP context.
-* When a ZGOTO argument specifies an entryref at or below the level of the update that initiated the trigger, YottaDB/GT.M redirects the flow of control to the entryref without performing the triggering update.
-Alternatively if YottaDB/GT.M finds a non-null $ECODE, indicating an unhandled error when it goes to complete the trigger, it throws control to the current error handler rather than committing the original triggering update.
+* When a ZGOTO argument specifies an entryref at or below the level of the update that initiated the trigger, YottaDB redirects the flow of control to the entryref without performing the triggering update.
+Alternatively if YottaDB finds a non-null $ECODE, indicating an unhandled error when it goes to complete the trigger, it throws control to the current error handler rather than committing the original triggering update.
 * ZGOTO 0 terminates the process and ZGOTO 1 returns to the base stack frame, which has to be outside any trigger invocation.
-* ZGOTO from within a run-time trigger context cannot directly reach a subsequent M command on the line containing the command that invoked the trigger, because a ZGOTO with an argument specifying the level where the update originated but no entryref returns to the update itself (as would a QUIT) and, if $ECODE is null, YottaDB/GT.M continues processing with any additional triggers and the triggering update before resuming the line.
+* ZGOTO from within a run-time trigger context cannot directly reach a subsequent M command on the line containing the command that invoked the trigger, because a ZGOTO with an argument specifying the level where the update originated but no entryref returns to the update itself (as would a QUIT) and, if $ECODE is null, YottaDB continues processing with any additional triggers and the triggering update before resuming the line.

 ++++++++++++++++++++++++++++++++++++++
 Accessing Trigger Xecute Source Code
 ++++++++++++++++++++++++++++++++++++++

 ZPRINT/$TEXT()/ZBREAK recognize both a runtime-disambiguator, delimited with a hash-sign (#), and a region-disambiguator, delimited by a slash(/).
 ZPRINT and ZBREAK treat a trigger-not-found case as a TRIGNAMENF error, while $TEXT() returns the empty string.
 When their argument contains a region-disambiguator, these features ignore a null runtime-disambiguator.
 When their argument does not contain a region-disambiguator, these features act as if runtime-disambiguator is specified, even if it has an empty value.
-When an argument specifies both runtime-disambiguator and region-disambiguator and the runtime-disambiguator identifies a trigger loaded from a region different from the specified region, or the region-disambiguator identifies a region which holds a trigger that is not mapped by $ZGBLDIR, these features treat the trigger as not found.
+When an argument specifies both the runtime-disambiguator and the region-disambiguator, and the runtime-disambiguator identifies a trigger loaded from a region different from the specified region, or the region-disambiguator identifies a region which holds a trigger that is not mapped by $ZGBLDIR, these features treat the trigger as not found.

 ZPRINT or $TEXT() of trigger code may be out-of-date if the process previously loaded the code, but a $ZTRIGGER() or MUPIP TRIGGER has since changed the code.
 In other words, execution of a trigger (not $TEXT()) ensures that trigger code returned with $TEXT() is current.